beltran/gohive/README.md

 GoHive is a driver for Hive and the [Spark Distributed SQL Engine](https://spark.apache.org/docs/latest/sql-distributed-sql-engine.html) in go that supports connection mechanisms KERBEROS(Gssapi Sasl), NONE(Plain Sasl), LDAP, CUSTOM and NOSASL, both for binary and HTTP transport, with and without SSL.
 The kerberos mechanism will pick a different authentication level depending on `hive.server2.thrift.sasl.qop`.

+GoHive also offers support to query the Hive metastore with various connection mechanisms, including KERBEROS.

 ## Installation
 GoHive can be installed with:
 ```